systemslab/docker-cephdev/teuth/README.md

 Wraps a given Ceph codebase in a container that can be seen as a [teuthology] remote (a.k.a. [test node][framework]).
-This is basically build dependencies, plus an `sshd`, plus environment setup so that (1) teuthology can communicate with the container and (2) binaries built from source are in the `PATH`.
+This is basically build dependencies, plus an `sshd`, plus environment setup so that (1) teuthology can communicate with the container via SSH and (2) binaries built from source are in the `PATH`.

 Quickstart: